dogweather/forkful/content/en/swift/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in Swift involves using the `Date` class to access the date and time that the app is being run.
-Programmers need to fetch the current date for a myriad of reasons ranging from timestamping events, performing date calculations, to displaying dates and times in a user interface.

 ## How to:
 Swift's `Foundation` framework provides the `Date` class, making it straightforward to get the current date and time.
 Here is a basic example of how to get the current date: